 Last summer, my boyfriend and I drove cross-country for 6 weeks.
 We made a big circle, going south, west, up the coast, back east and home again.
 One of my favorite memories is of the time we almost died in Utah.
 Let’s begin…

 Chapter 1 – NOPE

 We stop at Zion National Park, which is beautiful, but there are no campsites left. 😦 An older guy, probably in his late 60s, waves us down and tells us we can share his. 🙂 There is another couple there that he is teaching how to repel into canyons.
 He says, if we want, he’ll teach us too.
 My first instinct is NOPE.

-For the next two days, we hike up Angel’s Landing, and through The Narrows, both spectacular trails.
+For the next two days, we hike up Angel’s Landing, and through The Narrows.
 During that time, the man whose site we share, Crazy Guy (believe me, he earns the name), takes a troop of boy scouts into the canyon, and I think, anything the boy scouts can do, I can do better.

 First, my boyfriend and I go to the park office to get helmets and permission to enter the canyon.
 The staff asks, “So, which guide is taking you out?”
 And we answer, “Oh, no guide.
 Just this guy at our campsite.
 He took the boy scouts out too.”
 They look at us like we’re **stupid, cause we are, and ask what his name is.
 We awkwardly tell them that we don’t know and back out of the office slowly.